Tampa Bay Buccaneers Odds

 Bucs team props, player props & futures

 There are plenty of other opportunities to explore beyond the pregame bets.
 Once you click through a Bucs game listing, you’ll find all of the available props.
-Meanwhile, you can keep an eye on the season as a whole via the futures market.
+Meanwhile, you can watch the season as a whole via the futures market.

 Player props continue to grow in popularity.
 It’s where fantasy sports and online sports betting meet.
 Wagers are based on individual accomplishments, such as:

 - How many total TDs for Tom Brady – Over/Under 3.5?

 - Will Rob Gronkowski score a TD – Yes/No?

 - Total receiving yards for Mike Evans – Over/Under 90.5?